-Her current book project, Weapons of Atlas: The Art and Science of Early Modern Cartography (1580–1650), foregrounds how mechanical instruments and art theory in tandem had profound implications for map design in Italy and beyond.
+Her current book project, Weapons of Atlas: The Art and Science of Early Modern Cartography (1580–1640), foregrounds how mechanical instruments and art theory in tandem had profound implications for map design in Italy and beyond.
 The expanding world required firsthand observation, oftentimes aided by tools, and effective means of transcribing and interpreting terrain.
 Key to map production, the use of optical devices and measuring instruments, i.e., the compass and rule, magnetic compasses, astrolabes, and sextants, shaped habits of visualization formed through the use of pen and ink.
 In turn, artistic representation provided an expressive pictorial idiom for synthesizing the quantitative assessment and visual apprehension of land and sea.
-This new research has been funded by the National Endowment for the Humanities (The Newberry Library), a Tulane Georges Lurcy Affiliated Fellowship (American Academy in Rome), the Huntington Library, and the Harvard University Center for Italian Renaissance Studies at the Villa I Tatti.

 Professor Geddes is the Art History Director of Undergraduate Studies.
-She is an affiliated faculty member of the Medieval and Early Modern Studies Program (MEMS) and is a member of the Faculty Advisory Committee for the Environmental Studies Program at Tulane.
-Her teaching interests include Renaissance and Baroque art and architecture; landscape theory; the reception of antiquity; the history of science and scientific illustration (including cartography); courses centered on enduring figures such as Leonardo da Vinci and Michelangelo; artistic rivalries; the art of Rome; prints and the history of the book; and old master drawings.
+She is an affiliated faculty member of the Medieval and Early Modern Studies Program (MEMS) and is a member of the Faculty Advisory Committee for the Environmental Studies Program (EVST) at Tulane.
+Her teaching interests include Italian Renaissance art and Baroque art; early modern architecture; landscape theory; the reception of antiquity; the history of science and scientific illustration (including cartography); courses centered on enduring figures such as Leonardo da Vinci and Michelangelo; artistic rivalries; the art of Rome; prints and the history of the book; and old master drawings.
 She warmly welcomes working with graduate students interested in these and related topics.